 'As we find ourselves at home more for long periods, that precious outdoor space needs to be many things at once.
 I think it’s important to really ask yourself how important the outdoor kitchen will be, and if the answer is that it is very important, then go big!' he adds.

 Proximity to your house is important, too.
-When looking for garden party ideas, you'll inevitably be bringing items in and out of the house regularly so the closer your outdoor kitchen is to your home, the easier this will be.
+When it comes to garden parties, you'll inevitably be bringing items in and out of the house regularly, so the closer your outdoor kitchen is to your home, the easier this will be.

 'The nearer the outdoor kitchen is to the house, the more value it will add to the property,' says Ross from Grillo.
 'Treat your outdoor kitchen as an extension to your living space, rather than a standalone piece that is located at the end of the garden.'

 However, placing your outdoor kitchen away from your home at the end of your garden isn't always a bad choice.

 'With the range of options now available, including weatherproof patio covers and pergola ideas, many kitchens can be positioned away from the house to make the most of the sun, or to create a separate zone for fun pool party ideas,' says Simon from The Outdoor Kitchen Collective.

 What should I put in my outdoor kitchen?